Wondering which is the best value for you?

 The good news?

-If you get either rowing machine from the Manufacturer, you can get a Free 1-year membership to iFit Coach included with your rower.
+If you get either rowing machine from the Manufacturer, you can get a 1-year membership to iFit Coach included with your rower.

 Note: You don’t need iFit Coach to use either machine – they will both work fine without iFit. iFit is simply an add-on option if you want it.